michellemcone/acs-engine/README.md

 ## Overview

-The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DC/OS, Kubernetes, OpenShift, Swarm Mode, or Swarm orchestrators.
+The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Kubernetes clusters on Microsoft Azure.
 The input to the tool is a cluster definition.
-The cluster definition (or apimodel) is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Container Service cluster.
+The cluster definition (or apimodel) is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Kubernetes Service cluster.

-The cluster definition file enables you to customize your Docker enabled cluster in many ways including:
+The cluster definition file enables you to customize your Kubernetes cluster in many ways, including:

-* Choice of DC/OS, Kubernetes, OpenShift, Swarm Mode, or Swarm orchestrators
+* Kubernetes version
-* Multiple agent pools where each agent pool can specify:
+* multiple agent pools where each agent pool can specify:
-  * Standard or premium VM Sizes, including GPU optimized VM sizes
+   * standard or premium VM Sizes, including GPU optimized VM sizes
    * Node count
    * Virtual Machine ScaleSets or Availability Sets
    * Storage Account Disks or Managed Disks
    * OS and distro
 * Custom VNET
 * Extensions